Toronto St. Patricks: 1922 Stanley Cup champions

 In the 1921–22 season, the St. Pats made their first and only appearance in the Stanley Cup Final.
 After placing second in the league standings, the club upset first place Ottawa to win the NHL championship and face Vancouver in the final.
 A fifth and deciding game five was necessary in this series to determine who would win the Cup.
 After Vancouver won game one, 4–3, Babe Dye scored 4:50 into overtime of game two to give Toronto a 2–1 win.
 Then in game three, goaltender Hugh Lehman led the Millionaires to a 3–0 shutout win.
 However, the St. Patricks tied the series in game four, 6–0, as John Ross Roach became the first rookie goaltender to record a Stanley Cup shutout. game five belonged to Toronto as Dye scored four goals in a 5–1 victory to clinch the Cup.
 For the series, Dye scored nine of the St. Pats 16 goals, while Roach posted a 1.80 goals-against average.

 Later years

 In the following two seasons, the St. Pats would miss the playoffs with third-place finishes.
+Losing money due to poor attendance, the Hamblys sold their shares in the St. Patricks to Nathan Nathanson, owner of the Famous Players Theatre chain, and mining magnate J. P. Bickell in December 1924.

 In 1924–25, the club would place second and play off against the Montreal Canadiens.
-While Hamilton had played first, the club was on strike, making the St. Pats-Canadiens semi-final the de facto final.
+While Hamilton had placed first, the club was on strike, making the St. Pats-Canadiens semi-final the de facto final.
 The Canadiens would win the playoff to advance to the Stanley Cup Final.

 In 1925–26, the club struggled to a sixth placing, finishing behind the expansion Pittsburgh and New York clubs.
 Top scorer Babe Dye struggled and the club finished sixth out of seven teams.
 The Canadiens had lost their top goalie Georges Vezina and placed last.
 In 1926–27, the club finished fifth and last in the new Canadian division.
 Dye was sold to the new Chicago Black Hawks team for cash.